jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 <b>Convolutional Neural Networks!</b>

 In this project, we present a <b>M</b>ultimodal <b>N</b>euroimaging <b>A</b>ttention-based convolutional neural network (CNN), <i>MNA-net</i>.
 Instead of simply classifying whether someone has AD, we focus on predicting the progression of the disease, that is, predict whether a cognitively normal individual will develop AD or some form on mild cognitive impairment (MCI) in the future.
-This is more beneficial considering the importance of early treatment.
 To learn the complex features relating to MCI and AD, MNA-net combines both Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) using attention-based mechanisms.

 <br>
 ## Dataset

 For this project, we use the OASIS-3 dataset obtained from the Open Access Series of Imaging Studies (OASIS).
 OASIS was launched in 2007 with the primary goal of making neuroimaging data publicly available for study and analysis.
 OASIS-3 is a longitudinal dataset released as a part of OASIS in 2018.
 It is a compilation of clinical data and MRI and PET images of multiple subjects at various stages of cognitive decline collected over the course of 30 years.
 Subject cognitive states in OASIS-3 are defined by clinical dementia rating (CDR) scores.
 A total of 1378 participants entered the study, 755 of which were cognitively normal (CDR = 0), and 622 who were at progressing stages of cognitive decline (CDR ≥ 0.5).
-For our study, we will utilise the MRI and PIB PET images in OASIS-3.
+For our study, we will utilise the MRI and PIB PET images provided in OASIS-3.

 <br>